yanruisong1008/a-gallery-of-interesting-ipython-notebooks/A-gallery-of-interesting-Jupyter-Notebooks.md

 1. [Cycle-by-cycle analysis of neural oscillations](https://www.biorxiv.org/content/early/2018/04/16/302000), in bioRxiv by Cole & Voytek.
 A [repo with companion notebooks](https://github.com/voytekresearch/Cole_2018_cyclebycycle) with all necessary data is available to reproduce all figures.
 This repo also links to [the related useful library, neurodsp](https://github.com/voytekresearch/neurodsp), which contains notebooks of tutorials.

+1. [pyKNEEr: An image analysis workflow for open and reproducible research on femoral knee cartilage](https://www.biorxiv.org/content/biorxiv/early/2019/05/04/556423.full.pdf), a preprint by S. Bonaretti et al. Jupyter notebooks are used as a graphical user interface for medical image processing and analysis.
+The paper is interactive, with links to data, software, and documentation throughout the text.
+Every figure caption contains links to fully reproduce graphs.

 ## Data-driven journalism

 * [The Need for Openness in Data Journalism](http://nbviewer.ipython.org/github/brianckeegan/Bechdel/blob/master/Bechdel_test.ipynb), by [Brian Keegan](http://www.brianckeegan.com).